 The presence of comorbidities raises the risk of respiratory depression after anesthesia, such as following surgery, or when opioid pain medication is in use.
 Sadly, it is possible for respiratory depression to go unnoticed until the patient experiences respiratory arrest that can lead to anoxic brain injury, cardiac arrest, or even death.
 This is of considerable concern whether the opioids are administered by a nurse or by the patient through a PCA pump, especially if the patient is not being continuously monitored or when monitoring SpO2 alone.
 Of note, one study showed that confirmed cases of Opioid Induced Respiratory Depression (OIRD) occurred in 46% of patients on the general care floor, and a recent database review found that the vast majority of incidents of respiratory depression “occurred within the 24 hours of surgery, and 97% were judged to be preventable.”
 Those are sobering statistics.

-Healthcare systems have begun to recognize that measuring vital signs periodically, as mentioned earlier, just isn’t enough, so many have employed continuous pulse oximetry in general surgical units.
+Healthcare systems have begun to recognize that vital signs monitoring periodically, as mentioned earlier, just isn’t enough, so many have employed continuous pulse oximetry in general surgical units.
 But the Joint Commission states, “Staff should be educated not to rely on pulse oximetry alone because pulse oximetry can suggest adequate oxygen saturation in patients who are actively experiencing respiratory depression, especially when supplemental oxygen is being used – thus the value of using capnography to monitor ventilation.”

 So, what can be done to help nurses identify patients whose condition may be decompensating, especially in the hospital’s non-critical care areas, then be promptly notified, so they can intervene quickly in order to have the best probability of turning the situation around?